stateless-solutions/markdown-content/basic-concepts.md

 blockchains, regions, and latency performance.
 <br/><br/>

-When developers send requests, Stateless employs a smart routing system that directs the request to the nearest provider within the chosen bucket.
-This proximity-based routing minimizes latency, ensuring rapid response times and enhanced developers performance.
+When developers send requests, Stateless employs a routing system that directs the request to the nearest provider within the chosen bucket.
+By creating custom service networks, developers can receive data from 1-many providers for reliable sources of truth that can be configured to their own requirements.
 <br/><br/>

-By harnessing the potential of provider buckets, Stateless empowers developers to construct a custom network of service providers.
-This approach guarantees an optimized, reliable, and highly responsive environment.